 In the United States Grand Jury’s have been used as a tool of the state in “witch hunts” against activists, and in this case notably anarchists.
 Recently several people were sentenced to prison for refusing to cooperate with the Grand Jury.
 “Maddy” is still inside and you can contact him: Matthew Pfeiffer #42421-086, FDC SeaTac, P.O.
 Box 13900, Seattle, WA 98198, US.
 Leah-Lynn Plante, Katherine Olejnik, and Matthew Kyle Duran were incarcerated for not participating in the Grand Jury, but have since been released.
 More info: nopoliticalrepression.wordpress.com For more information about Matthew Pfeiffer see Denver ABC: denverabc.wordpress.com/prisoners-dabc-...

-Dane Rossman,.
-Dane is out of prison and back in the US!
+Dane Rossman, Dane is out of prison and back in the US!
 He took a non-cooperating plea, was sentenced to one day and about $1,500 in restitution.

 LATIN AMERICA